dirkmueller/kiwi-1/doc/source/working_with_kiwi/xml_description.rst

   other versions of the same distribution).

-- `rpm-excludedocs`: Boolean value that instructs RPM whether to install documentation with packages or not (currently this setting has only an effect for zypper).
+- `rpm-excludedocs`: Boolean value that instructs RPM whether to install documentation with packages or not.
 Please bear in mind that enabling this can have quite a negative impact on user-experience and should thus be used with care.

 - `bootloader-theme` and `bootsplash-theme`: themes for the bootloader and the bootsplash-screen.
 These themes have to be either built-in to the